fairlearn/fairlearn/docs/user_guide/assessment.rst

 3. Fit a distribution to this set of metric values
 4. Obtain the desired confidence intervals from that distribution

+Since bootstrapping involves random resampling, results will not be precisely reproducible between runs.
+However, as :code:`n_boot` is increased, the values found should converge.
 Let us look at an example:

 .. doctest:: assessment_metrics